 Alexis Sanchez looks set to leave Barcelona this summer, but many fans of the Catalan club are unhappy at his proposed sale after what has been the Chilean's best season yet at Camp Nou.

-In and out of the side, Sanchez has played his best football in Spain under Martino and blossomed for Barca, particularly in the early part of the campaign.
+In and out of the side, Sanchez has played his best soccer in Spain under Martino and blossomed for Barca, particularly in the early part of the campaign.